metabase/metabase/docs/questions/sharing/visualizations/line-bar-and-area-charts.md

 ### Data

 Here's where you can choose the columns you want to plot on your x and y axes.
 This is mostly useful if your table or result set contains more than two columns, like if you're trying to graph fields from an unaggregated table.
+If your question has series breakouts, you'll be able to see them here too.

  You can also add additional metrics to your chart by clicking the **Add another series** link below the y-axis dropdown, or break your current metric out by an additional dimension by clicking the **Add a series breakout** link below the x-axis dropdown (note that you can't add an additional series breakout if you have more than one metric/series).

+If you have multiple series or breakouts, you can reorder them by dragging the cards with the series or breakout name.
+On line charts and unstacked area charts, reordering will change the order of series in the legend.
+On bar charts and stacked area charts, reordering series or breakouts will also reorder the bars or areas.

 ### Display